Jack Kent Cooke: Biography

-Early career
+Early life

 Born in Hamilton, Ontario, Cooke moved with his family to The Beaches area of Toronto in 1921, where he attended Malvern Collegiate Institute.

-At age 14, Cooke got a job selling encyclopedias door to door.
+At age 14, Cooke got a job selling encyclopedias.
 At the end of his first day, he took home over $20 to his mother, and later claimed, "I think that was the proudest moment of my life."
 He later became a runner on the floor of the Toronto Stock Exchange.
 He was selling soap in Northern Ontario for Colgate-Palmolive in 1936 when he met Roy Thomson, who hired Cooke to run radio station CJCS in Stratford, Ontario.
 The two became partners in 1941, buying radio stations and newspapers in Ontario and Quebec.

 Early foray in media and sports ownership

 With the financial backing of J. P. Bickell, Cooke purchased CKCL (under Toronto Broadcasting Co.) in 1945, changing the call letters to CKEY.
 He also continued to work with Thomson, and the two acquired the Canadian edition of Liberty magazine in 1948, naming it New Liberty.
 The following year, Thomson sold his half of the magazine to Cooke.

 In 1951, Cooke ventured into sports, acquiring the minor league Toronto Maple Leafs baseball club.
+Upon purchasing the team, Cooke informed the media that the Maple Leafs would be integrated immediately, signing second baseman Charlie White and pitcher-outfielder Leon Day within two weeks of the acquisition.
+Day, a future Hall of Famer, pitched in 14 games that season and then moved on to other teams.
+White and Day paved the way for future black Maple Leafs like Sam Jethroe, Elston Howard, Earl Battey, Dave Pope, Humberto Robinson, Connie Johnson, Lou Johnson, Mack Jones, Marshall Bridges, and Reggie Smith – not to mention later generations of black players who starred with Toronto's eventual Major League Baseball franchise, the Blue Jays.

-He transformed the games from straight athletic contests into complete entertainment packages, with a long list of special promotions and celebrity appearances.
+Cooke transformed the games from straight athletic contests into complete entertainment packages, with a long list of special promotions and celebrity appearances.
 With his focus on entertainment, Cooke was compared to St. Louis Browns owner Bill Veeck.
 Five months after becoming owner, Cooke presented a 48-page booklet to all the teams in the league, outlining his promotional strategies.
 He was named minor league executive of the year by The Sporting News in 1952.
 That same year, Cooke purchased Consolidated Press, publisher of Saturday Night magazine.
 He made an unsuccessful bid for The Globe and Mail newspaper in 1955.